Psigio/LldbSosExts/README.md

 - **dko** - Dumps the simplified contents of a known .NET object
 - **etec** - Expands thread execution context of first thread on the stack
 - **eoh** - Executes a command on every object address given a method table address
+- **dhbg** - Dumps heap by MethodTable reference and GC Generation
+- **dhbgr** - Dumps heap by MethodTable reference and GC Generation where the objects have a GC Root